jessegmeyerlab/proteomics-tutorial/manuscript.md

 Even though quadrupoles face difficulties in accurately identifying unknown peptides within complex mixtures due to its mass resolution, they serve effectively as mass filters, making them an excellent choice for combining with other high-resolution mass analyzers to form tandem mass spectrometry systems.
 One commonly used approach is Quadrupole-Time-of-Flight Mass Spectrometer (Q-TOF-MS), a 'hybrid' device, integrating quadrupole techniques with a time-of-flight mass analyzer.
 W.E.
 Stephens constructed and published the design of the first time-of-flight (TOF) analyzer in 1946 [@doi:10.1103/PhysRev.69.674.2; @DOI:10.1063/1.1770801].
-The principle of TOF is quite straightforward: ions of different mass-to-charge ratios (m/z) are imparted with the same initial kinetic energy (E = Uq = ½ mv2) and then separated over time as they travel along a field-free drift path of known length.
+The principle of TOF is quite straightforward: ions of different *m/z* are imparted with the same initial kinetic energy (E = Uq = ½ mv2) and then separated over time as they travel along a field-free drift path of known length.
 If all ions begin their flight simultaneously, or at least within a short enough time span, the lighter ions will reach the detector before the heavier ones due to their faster velocity (V)[@DOI:10.1063/1.1715212].
-Based on this principle, the m/z of different ions can be calculated according to the order in which they reach the detector.
+Based on this principle, the *m/z* of different ions can be calculated according to the order in which they reach the detector.
 Similarly, we can easily conclude that the longer the drift path, the higher of the mass resolution can reach if keep the response time of detector the same.
 In fact, in pursuit of higher mass resolution, researchers have indeed built time-of-flight (TOF) drift tubes that are tens of meters long.
 However, apparently, this is not practical for widely application in a regular lab place.
 An alternative way to expand drift length and achieve higher resolution is to apply reflector (often called a reflectron).
 The principles and advantages of using a reflector can be summarized as follows.

-Under ideal circumstances within a TOF mass spectrometer, ions sharing the same m/z would reach the detector concurrently post-acceleration, thus generating a sharp peak on the mass spectrum.
+Under ideal circumstances within a TOF mass spectrometer, ions sharing the same *m/z* would reach the detector concurrently post-acceleration, thus generating a sharp peak on the mass spectrum.
 However, the inherent oscillation path variability of ions within the mass spectrometer makes it challenging to maintain uniform initial kinetic energy amongst all ions, leading to peak broadening and a substantial reduction in mass resolution.
 The reflector is designed to rectify this issue.
 Comprising a series of electrodes that set to different voltages, the reflector generates a retarding electric field that reverses ion trajectories back through the flight tube.
 Notably, the reflector is engineered such that ions carrying lower kinetic energy delve less into the reflector and have a reduced flight path, while those with higher kinetic energy permeate more deeply and follow a longer flight path.
-This equalizes the variances in initial kinetic energy, enabling ions of the same m/z to hit the detector almost simultaneously, thereby enhancing the resolution of TOF.
+This equalizes the variances in initial kinetic energy, enabling ions of the same *m/z* to hit the detector almost simultaneously, thereby enhancing the resolution of TOF.

 Furthermore, the usage of reflector effectively expands the flight path length within the same physical confines, resulting in superior ion separation and consequently, higher resolution.
 This reflection comes at the cost of some ion loss, and therefore some sensitivity loss.